In order to bring you the best organic produce, some ingredients may differ from those depicted.

 Diabetes-Friendly, Carb-Conscious, Gluten-Free, Paleo, Mediterranean, Lean & Clean, Dairy-Free, Soy-Free

-A bun-free riff on one of our most-loved summer meals, these lettuce-wrapped salmon burgers are served with a tangy lemon-dill mayo.
+A bun-free riff on one of our most-loved summer meals, these lettuce-wrapped salmon burgers are served with a tangy lemon-dill aioli.

 In your bag